 My dogs will literally wrestle each other for the opportunity to be the first one to get their teeth brushed with this stuff.

 It’s expensive, but a little goes a long way towards preventing/remedying ear infections.
 I still use the first bottle I ever bought and this product has literally saved me hundreds of dollars overs the years.
 Eko used to get terrible ear infections from his treasure hunting (see below) at the beach and we’d be back and forth to the vet for treatment.
 After trying countless ear products, this Zymox Otic was far and away the best way to maintain ear health/cleanliness.

-I strongly advise grinding your dog’s nails rather than using a traditional clipper.
-It takes practice to teach your dog, but it makes grooming safer and easier in the long run.
-If you own a corded Dremel tool already, you can use that.
+I strongly advise using a rotary tool to grind your dog’s nails rather than using a traditional clipper.
+It takes practice , but it makes grooming safer and easier in the long run.
 I recommend avoiding any of the cordless grinding tools.
 What you gain in convenience you lose in power/consistency.
-The battery powered tools take much longer to use and aren’t worth it in my opinion.
-I used the Oster grinder and it’s performed like a champ for over five years.
+Any Dremel will work, but this simple two-speed one serves us perfectly

 Most rope toys are flimsy.
 Not this one.
 Has withstood a ton of abuse with minimal fraying.

 Does your pup have itchy/dry skin?
 Adding salmon oil helped heal Eko’s coat and skin during a particularly harsh winter.
 It’s also a drool-inducer – Penny goes crazy for the flavor.